sieis/moot/README.md

-# moot
+# Moot Court Hour Tracker

-Hour tracker with auth and login for moot court students
+Hour tracker with auth and login for moot court students.
+Admin for professor.